Pechherz/Vermintide-Mods/README.md

 ## Purpose of this repository
-This repository acts as an archive and a way to distribute mods for the Vermintide games.
+This repository acts as way to distribute mods and improvements to the Vermintide games.
-**I hold no intention in taking ownership and/or credit for other people's work.**
+**I hold no intention in taking ownership and/or credit for other people's work by porting mods.**

 <!--
 ## Vermintide 1
 Warhammer: End Times - Vermintide exist two distinct framework namely [Vermintide Mod Framework](https://www.nexusmods.com/vermintide/mods/1?tab=files) and [Quality Of Life Modpack](https://www.reddit.com/r/Vermintide/comments/7vk92o/110_quality_of_life_modpack_v15_cheatfree_w/).
 Besides the difference in the core and structure both frameworks accomplish the same purpose: modifying and improving the vanilla experience.